hoangvvo/nextjs-mongodb-app/README.md

 ## About this project

 `nextjs-mongodb-app` is a continously developed app built with Next.JS and MongoDB.
-The project is designed to as simple as possible for the purpose of learning.

 Give this project a big ol' 🌟 star motivates me to work on new features.

 Check out the [demo](https://nextjs-mongodb-app.hoangvvo.now.sh/).

+## Features

+### Authentication

+- Session
+- Sign up/Sign in/Sign out

+### Profile

+- Profile picture, name, bio, email
+- Edit profile

+### Account

+- Email verification
+- Password change
+- Password reset

+Have any features that interest you, [make an issue](https://github.com/hoangvvo/nextjs-mongodb-app/issues).
+Would like to work on a feature, [make a PR](https://github.com/hoangvvo/nextjs-mongodb-app/pulls).

 ## Using this project